 Last but not least, you should consider a career as a physical therapist.

 As a physical therapist, you’ll work to help patients manage physical pain and improve their range of motion.
-Overall, you’ll play a critical role in patients’ recovery and rehabilitation.
-You’ll complete treatment plans, assessments, and help individuals reach their full potential.
+You’ll play a critical role in the patient’s recovery and rehabilitation.
+You’ll complete treatment plans and assessments and help individuals reach their full potential.

 To become a PT, you’ll need to earn a doctoral degree, which takes three years to complete.
 You can expect to make close to $90,000 working as a PT.